-However, after Nancy gave birth to daughter Jessica on October 19, 2004, they feared that something was amiss.
-Jessica’s skin was much darker than either of her parents’ and she had characteristics more typical of African or African-American descent.
+However, after Nancy gave birth to her daughter Jessica on October 19, 2004, they feared that something was amiss.
+Jessica’s skin was much darker than either of her parents and she had characteristics more typical of African or African-American descent.
 Using a home kit, they tested their daughter’s DNA and had two additional lab tests performed.
 All three tests showed that Thomas was not Jessica’s biological father.

 The Andrews File a Malpractice Lawsuit

 The couple feared that Jessica’s biological father could try to claim rights and that the anonymous donor’s sperm may have been used in other inseminations or another couple may have received Thomas Andrews’ sperm.
 They also believed that the convoluted situation could cause their child confusion and unnecessary hardship.

 The Andrews decided to bring a claim against the owner of the clinic and the embryologist who processed the egg and sperm for insemination.
 In court filings, the couple stated, “We underwent a difficult and complex medical procedure for the sole purpose of bearing a child of our own.
 We were never informed that this type of mishap could occur, and frankly, this type of mishap is almost unimaginable.”